 SUM(Quantity) >= 10;

-• We use the SUM function to calculate the total quantity of products ordered by each customer.
+• We’re selecting the CustomerID and calculating the total quantity of products ordered by each customer using the SUM function.

-• We use the GROUP BY clause to group the rows by "CustomerID," creating one row per customer.
+• This groups the rows by CustomerID, so we get one row per customer.

-• We use the HAVING clause to filter the grouped results and include only those customers whose total quantity is greater than or equal to 10.
+• This filters the grouped results to include only those customers whose total quantity of products ordered is 10 or more.

 CustomerID TotalQuantity